 Here is where you create your Show Title, Show Description, input links to media, and select promo images.

 A few things worth expanding on:

-Side Door’s public-facing promo image size is set to 1600 x 900 - your photos will show up best in those photo dimensions, or with a 16:9 photo ratio!
+Side Door’s public-facing promo image size is set to 1200 x 675 - your photos will show up best in those photo dimensions, or with a 16:9 photo ratio!

-The Custom link for ticket holders is only shown to ticket holders, and is a great opportunity to lead folks to an additional page post-purchase - maybe to a sneak peek of an upcoming release, a donation page, or a merch store with discounted bundles for ticket buyers!
+The Custom link for ticket holders is only shown to ticket holders, and is a great way to lead folks to an additional page post-purchase - maybe to a sneak peek of an upcoming release, a donation page, or a merch store with discounted bundles for ticket buyers!

 You have the option to set up Affiliate Links for your show, which are useful for tracking views and sales coming from a single source.
-Keep in mind these links won’t actually lead anywhere until you’ve signed off on your show.
+Keep in mind these links won’t lead anywhere until you’ve signed off on your show.

+On the Details tab, you must also include the day-of-show emergency contact(s) for this event.
 Please include Contact Information for someone who can be reached during the performance and indicate whether they will have access to admin controls during the performance.